 Like teens, adults with acne can suffer from a negative body image, poor self-esteem, and discrimination in the workplace and other social settings.
 Some studies even suggest that acne negatively affects the quality of life of adults with acne more than teens.
 Adult skin heals and regenerates much slower than teenage skin, resulting in longer-lasting scars.

-Adult acne is different from teen acne in many aspects including location, triggers, and treatment principles.
+Adult acne differs from teen acne, including location, triggers, and treatment principles.

 What are the different causes of teen and adult acne?

 Throughout puberty, our bodies increase in sex hormones called androgens (like testosterone), which can cause enlargement of the skin's oil glands, also known as sebaceous glands.
 Teen acne is triggered when the oil glands in the skin enlarge and produce more oil.
-This oil mixes with dead skin cells that accumulate in the openings the oil glands, clogging the pores.
-Once the pores are clogged, acne bacteria become trapped inside and triggers inflammation.
+This oil mixes with dead skin cells that accumulate in the openings of the oil glands, clogging the pores.
+Once the pores are clogged, acne bacteria become trapped inside, triggering inflammation.

-In women, hormonal fluctuations caused by the menstrual cycle and pregnancy can make acne worse.
+In women, hormonal fluctuations caused by the menstrual cycle and pregnancy can worsen acne.
 Studies have suggested that almost 70% of women report a worsening of acne right before menstruation.
-Other causes of acne in women are the use of comedogenic makeup, overuse of cosmetic products, picking of the skin, polycystic ovary syndrome (PCOS) and some medications (including steroids, lithium, and phenobarbital).
+Other causes of acne in women are comedogenic makeup, overuse of cosmetic products, picking of the skin, polycystic ovary syndrome (PCOS), and some medications (including steroids, lithium, and phenobarbital).

-Common triggers for both teen and adult acne are cow's milk (dairy) and food with high glycemic indexes such as processed carbohydrates and sugars.
-Applying the wrong makeup, skincare products such as oil-based serums, and washing the face too often are also a frequent cause of more acne breakouts.
-As the excessive application of different products can cause more harm than good, it is important to simplify the skincare routine.
+Common triggers for both teen and adult acne are cow's milk (dairy) and food with high glycemic indexes, such as processed carbohydrates and sugars.
+Applying the wrong makeup and skincare products, such as oil-based serums, and washing the face too often frequently cause more acne breakouts.
+As the excessive application of different products can cause more harm than good, it is essential to simplify the skincare routine.

 A telltale sign that helps differentiate adult and teen acne is the location.
 Teen acne tends to affect the forehead and cheeks.
 Adult acne usually appears on the lower parts of the face, such as around the mouth, on the chin, and along the jawline.